Important Notes on Deed Poll

 Change of Name for a Child Below the Age of 21 Years.
 From 1 June 2007, to effect a change of name of a minor, the Immigration & Checkpoints Authority of Singapore (ICA) requires one parent to complete a form to declare that the minor’s other parent has also consented to the name change, in addition to producing the Deed Poll.
 If the other parent is uncontactable or has died, the parent who has signed the Deed Poll must state this information on the Declaration Form accordingly.

-It is essential that if the other parent can be found, you should attempt to seek his or her consent prior to apply for a Deed Poll with Loh Eben Ong.
+It is essential that if the other parent can be found, you should attempt to seek his or her consent prior to applying for a Deed Poll with Loh Eben Ong.
 During your attendance in our office, if a single parent is signing the Deed Poll for the child, he or she will be required to sign Loh Eben Ong's Declaration Form for our internal records.

 We would advise that both parents to sign the Deed Poll for their minor child so that there will be less hurdle when changing the child's name in his or her NRIC, Passport or at the Registry of Birth.